rwpeterson/phasefreq/README.md

 * Perform PFD calculation (Analog AD9901, ECL logic family)
 * Low-pass filter to convert PFD output's pulse train duty cycle to a dc voltage
 * Tunable output offset, jumper-switchable sign of gain
+* This is basically Fig. 12 of the [AD9901 datasheet](https://www.analog.com/media/en/technical-documentation/data-sheets/AD9901.pdf), which describes a PLL circuit with discrete comparator, PFD, etc., minus the VCO and the divider, all on one board

 ## What is a PFD?

-A phase-frequency discriminator is similar to an analog mixer, in that if the lo and rf frequencies are the same, its output is proportional to the relative phase between them.
-However, if the lo and rf frequencies differ, a PFD will output a constant voltage whose sign indicates which of the two frequencies is larger.
-In this case, an analog mixer would produce if beatnotes at the sum and difference frequencies.
+A phase-frequency discriminator is similar to an analog mixer, in that if the LO and RF frequencies are the same, its output is proportional to the relative phase between them.
+However, if the LO and RF frequencies differ, a PFD will output a constant voltage whose sign indicates which of the two frequencies is larger.
+In this case, an analog mixer would produce IF beatnotes at the sum and difference frequencies.
 This second characteristic of a PFD is useful to more quickly bring a frequency-feedback system into lock.

 ## Other options?